A Few of My Favorite Tools

 offline, presumably with gui tools or whatever.
 Unlike DTrace and SystemTap,

-initially feels like a much louder strace
+sysdig initially feels like a much louder strace.
+I ran sysdig on my

 laptop and after about 2s of running it had written 1.9M of data, when stored to